 - Peel and mash: Let the eggplants cool until you can handle them.
 Open up the eggplant using a knife and scoop out the flesh.
 Place it in a colander and squeeze using your hands to get rid of the excess liquid.
 Let the eggplant sit in the strainer for 30 minutes.
 Discard the liquid and transfer the mashed eggplant to a bowl.

 - Mix: Grate the onion and squeeze it to discard the liquid.
 Add the grated onion to the eggplant with minced garlic, parsley, olive oil, lemon juice, salt and pepper.
 Mix well and refrigerate for 30 minutes.
-Serve cold with some pita bread.
+Serve melitzanosalata cold with some pita bread.

 Raw eggplant doesn't freeze well because of its spongy flesh texture.
 However, fried or roasted eggplant freezes very well if stored properly.
 To freeze eggplant dip, prepare the dip and then transfer it to a freezer safe container or bags and freeze for up to three months.